 1. TRAINING REQUIRED - Coaches and Assistant Coaches must be at least 18 years of age and are required to complete the USA Hockey Coaches Training and required modules before December 31.
 A document is provided below outlining the requirements.
 The clinic date is usually in October and more information on this clinic will be provided soon.
-New this year...
-Volunteers 18 and older are are required to complete our online SafeSport Module.
+Volunteers who were born in or before 2005 are required to complete our online SafeSport Module.
 There is no cost for this module.
-The required modules can be found at http://usahcepmodules.flexxcoach.com/
+The required modules can be found at https://www.usahockey.com/agespecificmodules

 3. COMMITMENT - The majority of our athletes typically do better in a very structured environment and working with the same person is an important part of their weekly routine.
 Given that we will most likely pair our on-ice volunteers up with one specific player, it is important that we have consistency and commitment from our team of volunteers.
 While we don’t expect every volunteer to make every single practice or game, we don’t want this to be viewed as a place to go when it is “convenient” for the volunteer either.
 We typically only get together one hour a week, so the time commitment is minimal, but important.

 4. COMFORTABLE - All volunteers must be comfortable dealing with people who live with some form of disability.
 We fully realize that any persons comfort with this may grow based on increased exposure, but it is important to note.

 5. WILLING TO HAVE FUN - It is imperative that our volunteers are out-going and have a sense of humor.
 Keep in mind that for many of our players, this one hour we are together each week during our season and the events planned throughout the year may be the highlight of their week.
 It is imperative that we all have fun!!!!!